 What is the difference between a license suspension and a revocation?
 A revocation is far more serious than a suspension.
 A revocation means that your driver’s license is gone – completely cancelled.
 It cannot be restored, and obtaining a new license after a revocation takes some effort.

 A new driver’s license cannot be issued after a license revocation until and unless the driver petitions a Virginia circuit court for a new license.
-A Fairfax traffic defense attorney can help.
+A Manassas traffic defense attorney can help.

 WHY DOES VIRGINIA REVOKE A DRIVER’S LICENSE?